Rumis: Strategy

-Being a game for younger players, the strategic element is not as deep as other block games such as Pueblo, however it still does have a strategic element of limiting other player's moves, ensuring that one has space to make more plays, and saving one's own pieces with a large surface area for play at the top of the structure.
+In Rumis, the strategic element is not as deep as in other block games, such as Pueblo.
+However, Rumis does have a strategic element: limiting other players' possibilities and (from above) visible unit squares, ensuring that oneself has space and simple pieces to make more plays, and saving one's own pieces with large surface areas to place at the top of the stack.